thomaskejser/modern-cmake/docs/blog.md

 To play nice with other libraries, your own code should live in a namespace that is unique to you.

-The namespace could be the name of the company you work for - or it could be something else that is likely unique.
-Think of it the same way you think of a domain name - it's is the unique name of you little piece of code on the Internet.
+The namespace could be the name of the company you work for.
+It could be your gaming alias.
+The name of your dog or anything else that is likely be to unique.
+Think of it the same way you think of a domain name - it's the unique name of you little piece of the Internet.

 ## Why Pick a namespace?